turleshin/FinalProject2/README.md

 - Community Profile (Avatar, Banner, Members)
 - Edit Description and Avatar of community
 - Post (link only, photo, text only)
+- Share any file
+- Download file from newfeed
 - Displaying posts from communities user is part of
 - Upvote, Downvote
 - Comment